I’m not normally an outdoorsy kind of girl.

 Previously downloaded music of course, I’m not that much of a rookie.
 Of the many things you can expect to find in the Great Smoky Mountains National Park, LTE isn’t on the list.

-As we neared the Loop I began seeing signs warning visitors of the road’s closure to vehicle traffic, and I knew I’d soon be leaving my rolling temperature-controlled cocoon behind.
+As we neared the Loop I began seeing signs warning visitors of the road’s closure to vehicle traffic.
+So, I knew I’d soon be leaving my rolling temperature-controlled cocoon behind.

-The parking lot was busy, but to my surprise, there were still plenty of spots available between Loop parking and the nearby Visitors Center.
+The parking lot was busy.
+However, to my surprise, there were still plenty of spots available between Loop parking and the nearby Visitors Center.

 We got out of the car and made our way past to the giant “Road Closed” sign.